 • I Am Jerusalem by John N Tleel

 Memoir of an iconic member of the Greek Orthodox community of Jerusalem.
-I was fortunate enough to meet Dr Tleel before his 2018 death and although I have not read this lengthy volume (an amalgam of more than one books, in fact) cover-to-cover, I was excited to find references to family members.
+I was fortunate enough to meet Dr Tleel before his 2018 death.
+His book is a treasure.
+I was particularly excited to find references to family members along with other familiar names.

 • In Search of Fatima—A Palestinian Story by Ghada Karmi